21303

 Testosterone replacement therapy, or male menopause, is also known as low T or Andropause.
 It is gaining more and more attention as the medical community and researchers learn about this condition that affects all men as they age.
 In some instances, younger men may be affected by Low T due to other medical conditions.
 Because of the stigma attached to low testosterone, men are not inclined to talk about it that much and in the open, but the tide is turning with commercials about Low T. It is now known that men start losing 1% of their testosterone every year starting around the age of 30.

-We now have continuous research and clinical trials going on that helps us to better understand male menopause in order to serve the male population more effectively.
+We now have continuous research and clinical trials going on that help us to better understand male menopause to serve the male population more effectively.
 Another benefit of the research and clinical trials will also help men who, because of a disease or illness, suffer from Low T. These are treatable conditions with very good results.
 Previously, the medical profession was unaware of androgen deficiency because it came on gradually; and, carried a variety of vague symptoms.

-The availability of testosterone comes in many forms: injectable, cream, gel, transdermal patch, mucoadhesive material applied to the teeth twice a day, testosterone stick (used like deodorant stick) and a long-acting subcutaneous implant of pellets.
+The availability of testosterone comes in many forms: injectable, cream, gel, transdermal patch, mucoadhesive material applied to the teeth twice a day, testosterone stick (used like a deodorant stick), and a long-acting subcutaneous implant of pellets.
 Depending on the doctor and the range within which your testosterone levels fall, the doctor will pick the right treatment.
 But, most will offer the cream as the first line of defense.
 Apply it in the morning as during the normal cycle of testosterone levels, these latter will be at their highest point.
-The doctor will want the patient to stay on the testosterone plan for a period of 8 - 10 weeks.
+The doctor will want the patient to stay on the testosterone plan for 8 - 10 weeks.
 This way, the patient will be able to show normal levels of the hormone.
 Blood work should be checked every 3 - 6 months to determine levels of the hormone in the system.

 Receiving a TD diagnosis can be daunting.
 However, most patients have access to several treatment options that can improve symptoms and increase testosterone levels.
 Learn about some of the most common types of testosterone replacement therapy (TRT).